Michaelg22/Michaelg22/README.md

 ### Hi there 👋
 This is Michael.

--- 🔭 I’m currently working on mysql connector
+🔭 I’m currently working on mysql connector

--- 🌱 I’m currently learning java and phyton
+🌱 I’m currently learning java and phyton

 👯 I’m looking to collaborate on any interesting project...

 💬 Ask me about anything I'll do my best to help

-📫 How to reach me
+📫 How to reach me blank lol